Liverpool & Leeds Canal - Keighley to Leeds (★★★★☆)

 From here the same pattern of the canal continues, with the on-going meander through the much flatter lands leading up to Leeds.

-First Glimpses of something looking like a city
+First glimpses of something looking like a city

-But even while the feeling of Leeds growing around you steadily increases, it is impressive how well the canal keeps the feelings of being in an urban landscape at bay.
 At times this can be a slight negative, as you head under quiet and heavily graffiti-ed bridges - but while the path along the canal gets busier as it heads into Leeds, there are sections that turn back time, and surprise you with their historic feel.

 Heading past Kirkstall